Connecting to Container Registry from Virtual Private Cloud

 -

-Assign a URL to the Docker image using the following format:
+Assign an URL to the Docker image using the following format:

 cr.yandex/<registry_ID>/<Docker_image_name>:<tag>

 .
-The registry ID will be obtained from the test VM environment variable:docker tag hello-world cr.yandex/$REGISTRY_ID/hello-world:demo docker image list
+The docker command will retrieve registry ID from the environment variable:docker tag hello-world cr.yandex/$REGISTRY_ID/hello-world:demo docker image list

 Result: